Boat Insurance 101

 Enjoy summertime fun on the lakes, ponds, and waterways of New England including New Hampshire, Vermont, and Maine.

-Whether you’re renewing an existing policy or purchasing boat insurance for the first time, several things are on boat owners’ minds when it comes to insurance.
+Whether you’re renewing or purchasing boat insurance for the first time, several key concerns come to mind for boat owners.

 How much with boat insurance cost?